Rita Repulsa: Mighty Morphin Power Rangers

 In Mighty Morphin Power Rangers, Rita was born to Master Vile and Lady Fienna and had a younger brother named Rito Revolto.
-At one point her parents got her a fire breathing dragon when she wanted a "cute little planet" instead.
+At one point, her parents got her a fire breathing dragon when she wanted a "cute little planet" instead.
 Rita then used the dragon to burn down their house.
 At some point, Rita began working for Lord Zedd in his attempts at conquering the universe.
 She served as his regent while he was elsewhere.
 However, Zordon and his army opposed her.
 Rita managed to steal and corrupt the Dragon Coin.
 However, Zordon eventually managed to seal Rita and her minions in a space dumpster, though Rita manages to trap Zordon in a time warp.

 Season 1

 At the beginning of season 1, Rita Repulsa had been imprisoned for over ten thousand years in the space dumpster.
-She, along with the other season 1 villains, were released by a pair of Earth astronauts.
-She exited the dumpster along with her minions Goldar, Baboo & Squatt and Finster.
+She, along with the other season 1 villains, were unknowingly released by a pair of Earth astronauts.
+She exited the dumpster along with her minions Goldar, Baboo & Squatt, and Finster.
 Rita claimed she would conquer the first planet she saw after being freed, which unsurprisingly happened to be Earth.
-Over the course of the show, Rita Repulsa battled the Power Rangers using everything from phobia spells, super Putty patrollers, binding magic spells, and on occasion, she would even allow the likes of Goldar, Squatt, and Baboo to be "in charge" of destroying the Power Rangers.
+Over the course of the show, Rita Repulsa battled the Power Rangers using everything from phobia spells, super Putty Patrollers, binding magic spells, and on occasion, she would even allow the likes of Goldar, Squatt, and Baboo to be "in charge" of destroying the Power Rangers.
 All of their plans failed, and Rita would normally take her frustrations out on her henchmen by bashing them on the head with her magic wand or yelling in their faces.
 One of Rita's most memorable traits was that following each loss, she would either swear vengeance or complain that she had a headache (the latter becoming one of her trademarks).